 How to set up Alexa intruder alerts:

-- Go to the Alexa app.
-Click on the menu in the top left, then click on Routines.
+- Click on the menu in the top left, then click on Routines.

-- Then, choose Voice, and fill in the blank after Alexa to have your device trigger when you say “intruder alert,” or whatever you’d prefer to say, and then hit Save.
+- Then, choose Voice, and fill in the blank after Alexa to have your device trigger when you say "intruder alert," or whatever you'd prefer to say.
+Hit Save.

 How to turn on (and off) severe weather alerts with Alexa